LappleApple/awesome-leading-and-managing/Abilities-Qualities-Values.md

 - [Team Trust Canvas](https://inteamwetrust.com/team-trust-toolbox/team-trust-canvas/) - by In Team We Trust.
 Takeaway: a one-page planning canvas to help your team build trust explicitly.

 - [Trust Anti-Pattern Cards](https://inteamwetrust.com/team-trust-toolbox/trust-anti-pattern-cards/) - by In Team We Trust.
 Takeaway: a set of cards that cover antipatterns like blame, broken schedules, conflict.
 You can use the cards in retrospective exercises to identiy issues and resolve them.

+- [Who Should Own Your Engineering Team’s Skill Debt?](https://medium.com/@orenellenbogen/who-should-own-your-engineering-team-s-skill-debt-3c3f07bbefe9) - by Oren Ellenbogen.
+Takeaway: "Increasing skill debt is an outcome of an organization where trust is deteriorating."
+This is because lack of trust encourages people to stick to what they already know, instead of stretching their skills and knowledge and experimenting.
+This leads to stagnation.
+Watch out for lack of empathy, disinterest, blame and cynicism.
+Managers and team leads must work together to resolve.